Which Credit Score Matters More Transunion or Equifax?

 Credit Card Accounts

-If you have a major credit card from Bank of America, Chase, Citi, etc. chances are good that your TransUnion credit score carries more importance.
-That's because credit card companies more commonly report updates to TransUnion before the other bureaus.
+If you have a large credit card like Bank of America, Chase, Citi, etc., your TransUnion credit score probably bears more weight.
+This is so because credit card firms more often provide TransUnion information before the other agencies.

 Home Loans